 The culinary capital of East Java is definitely the bustling Surabaya.
-However Malang and Banyuwangi also have similar cuisine and Malang is a much more of a tourist destination than Surabaya thanks to the nearby Mount Bromo.
+Although it should be noted that Malang and Banyuwangi also have very similar cuisine.
+Malang is a much more of a tourist destination than Surabaya thanks to the nearby Mount Bromo.
 You can find the following east Java dishes at any of those three cities.

 Also known as “black soup” (for an obvious reason) rawon is a beef soup that gets its dark color from black nut seeds.
 It results in a delicious soup that doesn’t have an overpowering nut flavor, as many people first expect.